Skip to content

 Our latest collection acquisitions

-We’re committed to developing collections by acquiring items with special connections to the places we care for, so they can be enjoyed by current and future generations.
-Discover some recently added items and the stories behind them, from objects kindly donated to the National Trust to those purchased with funds raised thanks to the generosity of visitors.
+We’re developing our collections by acquiring items with a connection to the places we care for, so they can be enjoyed by current and future generations.
+Discover some recently added items and the stories behind them, from objects that have been kindly donated, to those purchased at nail-biting auctions.

 Examples of recent acquisitions